Part of the Revenue Operations series

 How many outbound emails should a founder send per day?

-Ten to fifteen.
+Ten to fifteen is a sustainable band.
 More than that and personalization drops, which kills reply rates.
-At 10-15 per day, a founder can research each account for 5-10 minutes and write a message that references something specific about the company.
-That specificity is what separates a 7% reply rate from 0.4%.
+At 10-15 per day, a founder can research each account and reference something specific.
+That specificity separates workable reply rates from noise.

 Should I use an outbound automation tool or send emails manually?